jianchang512/pyvideotrans/README_ENG.md

 **--voice_rate**: Adjust the speed of the voice dubbing.
 Use negative numbers to decrease the speed and positive numbers to increase it.
 The default value is `10`, which represents an increase in speed.

 **--remove_background**: Specify this parameter to remove the background music.

+**--voice_silence**: Enter a number between 100 and 2000, indicating the minimum duration of a silent section in milliseconds.
+The default is 300.

+**--voice_autorate**: If the translated audio is longer than the original duration, can it be automatically accelerated to align with the original duration?

+**--whisper_model**: The default is base.
+Choose from base, small, medium, or large.
+As the model size increases, the translation effect improves but the speed slows down.

 **CLI Example**